evilcyber.com

 Beyond Beginner Workouts

-Stay with this workout routine until you are able to do 30 consecutive push-ups and 7 consecutive pull-ups, which is my personal rule for dividing between beginning and intermediate trainees.
+Stay with this workout routine until you are able to do 30 consecutive push-ups and 7 consecutive pull-ups in good form, which is my rule for dividing between beginner and intermediate trainees.

-Reaching these two milestones should take about six months.
-After that you are able to switch to more evolved home workouts, that target different muscle groups separately.
+Reaching these two milestones takes about six months.
+After that you are ready for home workouts that target different muscle groups separately.
 Here is a suitable intermediate home workout plan.

 Picture courtesy of Elvert Barnes.